Stem Cell Therapy

 Answers to our most frequently asked questions.

 Stem cells are fundamentally the building blocks of life and have the potential to differentiate into many different types of cells within the body.
-Stem cells are actively involved in repairing, regenerating, and rebuilding damaged or absent tissue in the body that has been affected by disease, infection, or injury.
+There are several studies suggesting the potential for stem cell and exosome therapy to play a role in a variety of conditions.

-In the beginning of life, there is a stem cell.
-The origin of an organism's life.
+At the beginning of life, there is a stem cell, which serves as the origin of an organism's life.
 Stem Cells are the basic building blocks of every tissue and organ in the body.
 Umbilical cord is made up of tissue that contains blood.
 Both cord blood and cord tissue are rich sources of stem cells.
 Cord blood and cord tissue can be easily collected (otherwise thrown away) immediately after the healthy baby is born without risk or pain to the mother or baby.
 They are then transported and sorted through a lab to obtain the highest quality cells.
 After the sorting and quality assurance process they are then frozen at -80°C. Frozen at age zero, these cells are in top condition.
 They are uncorrupted by viruses, UV rays, untainted by alcohol, tobacco and other harmful substances.
 Making these stem cells safe and effective for healing and repair.

 Adult Stem Cells